Alternation acyclic tournaments: Refined counting of alternation acyclic tournaments

 We are left to show that the set $\{f(1),\ldots,f(n)\}$ contains all numbers between $1$ and $n$ except those values that are immediately preceded by a larger number in the permutation $\pi(1)\cdots \pi(n)$.
 We prove the following generalization of this statement by induction: at step $n+1-i$ of the insertion process, the set $\{f(i),\ldots, f(n)\}$ contains all elements of the set $\{i,\ldots,n\}$ except those numbers, which are immediately preceded by a larger number in the current permutation of $n, n-1, \ldots, i$.
 At the first step $n$ is inserted and it is preceded by a smaller number.
 We set $f(n)=n$.
 Assume the statement is true up to step $n-i$ and consider the insertion of $i$.
 If $i$ is inserted right after $0$, the current set of numbers immediately preceded by a smaller number does not change, and $f(i)=i$ is added to the set $\{f(i+1), \ldots, f(n)\}$.
 In all other cases $i$ is inserted right after a larger number and $i\not \in \{f(i),\ldots,f(n)\}$.
 If $i$ is inserted between $u$ and $v$ satisfying $u>v$, then $v$ which was hitherto immediately preceded by a larger number, it is now immediately preceded by the smaller number $i$.
-The set of numbers immediately preceded by a smaller numbers gains $i$ as a new element and loses $v$ as an element, no other change occurs.
+The set of numbers immediately preceded by a larger number gains $i$ as a new element and loses $v$ as an element, no other change occurs.
 This change is properly reflected in setting $f(i)=v$.
 Finally, if $u<v$ holds, then the only change to the set of numbers immediately preceded by a larger number is the addition of $i$ to this set.
 This is properly handled, if we select $f(i)$ to be a number that is already present in the set $\{f(i+1),\ldots,f(n)\}$.
-Selecting $f(i)=\overleftarrow{u}$ fits the bill, as $\overleftarrow{u}$ can not be immediately preceded by a larger number. \end{proof} \begin{definition} We call the excedant function $f:\{1,\ldots,n\}\rightarrow \{1,\ldots,n\}$ associated to the permutation $\pi$ by the algorithm described in the proof of Theorem~\ref{thm:descbij} the {\em descent-sensitive code} of the permutation $\pi$. \end{definition}
+Selecting $f(i)=\overleftarrow{u}$ fits the bill, as $\overleftarrow{u}$ can not be immediately preceded by a larger number. \end{proof}